TOD-theses/paper-T-RACE/main.typ

 - *TOD Amount*: "[...] the amount of ether transferred depends on the transaction ordering"
 - *TOD Receiver*: "[...] the recipient of the ether transfer might change, depending on the transaction ordering"

-For Ether transfers, they consider only `CALL` instructions, which have a `value` parameter to denote the amount of Ether that should be transferred, and an `address` parameter to denote the recipient of the Ether transfer.
+For Ether transfers, they consider only `CALL` instructions.
+We also use `CALLCODE` instructions, as these can be used to transfer Ether similar to `CALL`s.

+The properties can be applied by comparing the execution of a transaction in the normal with the reverse scenario.
+We formally the property by analyzing a single transaction in the normal and reverse scenario.
+We say that a property holds for $(T_A, T_B)$ if it holds for at least one of $T_A$ and $T_B$, i.e. at least one of the transactions shows attack characteristics.

 === Formalization

 #let executedInstructions = math.italic("Executions")
 #let location = math.italic("Loc")
 #let instruction = math.italic("Instruction")